alwaysbegrowing/arbor-contracts/spec/stateMachine.md

 ## Not fully paid and matured (Defaulted)

-- Anyone can fully pay and move to "Not fully paid and matured"
+- Anyone can fully pay and move to "Fully paid and matured"

 ## Fully paid and matured (Paid)